-- Model how to fill the basket, demonstrating how the treats can be rearranged to fit more in and explaining that the treats cannot go past the top.
+- Model how to fill the basket, demonstrate how the treats must be arranged, and explain that the treats cannot go past the top.

-- Divide the class into five groups.
-Each group is assigned to a station.
+- Divide the class into small groups.
+Each group is assigned a station.

-- Students fill the basket, count how many treats fit inside and report them to the teacher who can collect the data the students’ behalf.
+- Students fill the basket, count how many treats fit inside and put the information inside their data table.

-- After five to ten minutes, students neatly unpack the basket and rotate to the next station.
+- After 5 to 10 minutes, students neatly unpack the basket and rotate to the next station.
 Have students rotate through all of the stations.

 Get more fun Easter math activities plus more holiday-themed activities created by the Teach Starter teacher team!